1 dead as tornadoes, severe weather devastate South; several injured

 At least one person was killed and several were injured after a tornado ripped through a small Mississippi city on Saturday, as severe storms slammed the region with drenching rains and the threat of flooding.

 The tornado leveled the commercial district of Columbus, Miss. and left the town scattered with debris, including downed power poles and damaged homes.
-Lowndes County Coroner Greg Merchant told WLBT that at least one person was killed, with 5 to 13 people suffering non-life threatening injuries.
+The mayor's office in Columbus said in a Facebook post that Ashley Glynell Pounds, 41, of Tupelo was killed when the storm rolled through.

+The statement, which cited information from Lowndes County Coroner Greg Merchant, said that Pounds died when she was with three other people in a building that collapsed.
+The 41-year-old was taken to the hospital where she died in surgery.

 The Mississippi Emergency Management Agency said on Twitter it responded to the scene and is assisting with initial damage assessments and resource coordination in response to the tornado.